1.6 Evidence-based youth policy

 There is no clear definition of evidence-based youth policy in Finland.
 However, as the above examples show that evidence-based youth policy is predominantly understood as policy making which takes into account the analysis of the wellbeing and living conditions of young people and the challenges that they experience.

 Presented here are two examples of institutionalised cooperative mechanisms between policy-making and youth research.
 At the level of the national parliament and ministries, the Strategic Research Council established within the Finnish Academy offers funding for studies relevant to actual policymaking.
-Despite the fact that the funding instrument is mainly targeted at all policy fields, several youth research-related institutions such as the Finnish Youth Research Network, Juvenia; the Youth Research and Development Centre of South -Eastern Finland, the University of Applied Sciences and University of Tampere have recently got funding for youth causes, youth work and youth policy-related studies.
+Despite the fact that the funding instrument is mainly targeted at all policy fields, several youth research-related institutions such as the Finnish Youth Research Society, Juvenia - the Youth Research and Development Centre of South-Eastern Finland, the University of Applied Sciences and University of Tampere have recently got funding for youth causes, youth work and youth policy-related studies.

 Another very concrete example of cooperation between policymaking and research is the way the content of the National Youth Work and Youth Policy Programme is established.
 The programme has its basis in the situational picture of the conditions in which young people live and grow, and how they feel about their life.
-On the other hand, there needs to be some follow-up indicators which allow monitoring the success of the policy implementation.
+On the other hand, there must be some follow-up indicators which allow monitoring the success of the policy implementation.
 The State Youth Council maintains the set of indicators.
-Part of this process is taken on by the Finnish Youth Research Network, which is funded by the Ministry of Education and Culture for realising a yearly study called the Youth Barometer, which in turn determines some of those needful indicators, amongst other things.
-Additionally, the results of the School Health Promotion Study realised by the Finnish Institute for Health and Welfare are important for the indicator list.
-The use of the results is put into policy preparation at the national level, while the institute offers result packages also tailored for region, municipality, and educational institute levels for supporting their decision-making.
+Part of this process is taken on by the Finnish Youth Research Society, which is funded by the Ministry of Education and Culture for implementing a yearly study called the Youth Barometer, which in turn determines some of those needful indicators, amongst other things.
+Additionally, the results of the School Health Promotion Study implemented by the Finnish Institute for Health and Welfare are important for the indicator list.
+The use of the results is put into policy preparation at the national level, while the institute offers result packages also tailored for regional, municipal, and educational institute levels for supporting their decision-making.

 Several national youth statistics, indicators and reports are collected and published in Finland annually or every second year.
 Most of the data is available online.